YolandaVergara/inditextech/README.md

-# Technical Test Project for Inditextech with React, Redux, and Vite
+# Technical Test Project for Inditextech with React

 This is a basic React project set up with Redux and Vite.
 It is a technical test project to showcase the use of these technologies.